up

 Watershed Restoration

 The Watershed Restoration Division leads the County's efforts to improve stream health and water quality through the targeted planning, design, construction, inspection, and maintenance of best management practices (BMP) built to manage stormwater runoff.
-The Watershed Restoration Division supports watershed-based monitoring and reporting to achieve County stream protection goals (Montgomery County Code Chapter 19, Article IV) and complies with the Federal Clean Water Act NPDES Municipal Separate Storm Sewer System (MS4) permit.
+The Watershed Restoration division supports watershed-based monitoring and reporting to achieve County stream protection goals (Montgomery County Code Chapter 19, Article IV) and complies with the Federal Clean Water Act NPDES Municipal Separate Storm Sewer System (MS4) permit.
 Staff conduct baseline stream monitoring, storm drain discharge monitoring, and public outreach activities that increase awareness and promote citizen involvement in stream stewardship.
 The program also assesses land development impacts on water resources and the effectiveness of BMPs that mitigate those impacts within the County's designated "Special Protection Areas."
-The Division implements programs to extend stewardship and BMPs beyond streams and facilities by targeting private property owners.
+The division implements programs to extend stewardship and BMPs beyond streams and facilities by targeting private property owners.
 These programs include Tree Montgomery (Chapter 55, Article 3), RainScapes, and Pet Waste.
-The Division oversees the carry-out bag tax program, which helps address issues with litter in streams.
+The division uses funds collected through the Bring your Own Bag initiative to support public outreach and reduce litter in local streams.

-Revenue for this program is generated by the Water Quality Protection Charge, applied to all residential and non-residential properties except for those owned by the State and County Governments and those in the incorporated cities of Gaithersburg, Rockville, and Takoma Park.
-Revenue from the carry-out bag tax is also provided to support these programs.
+Revenue for this program is generated through the Water Quality Protection Charge, which is applied to all residential and non-residential properties except those owned by the State and County governments and those located within the incorporated cities of Gaithersburg, Rockville, and Takoma Park.
+Additional funding is provided through the Bring Your Own Bag bill.

 Explore